dannyblaker/mall-path-optimizer/README.md

 It also calculates an **efficient walking path** to visit all shops, based on a Traveling Salesman Problem (TSP) heuristic.

+**You are most welcome to use this code in your commercial projects, all that I ask in return is that you credit my work by providing a link back to this repository.
+Thank you & Enjoy!**

 Note: Wait a few seconds for the demo GIF below to load...
 ![Demo](mall_demo.gif)